 Current rice farming practices in South and Southeast Asia produce significant amounts of greenhouse gases (GHG), particularly non-carbon dioxide (CO2) emissions including methane (CH4) and nitrous oxide (N2O).
 These compounds are potent contributors to global GHG emissions that drive climate change-related extreme weather events, including droughts and floods.
 Smallholder rice farmers contributing to these emissions, including those in Vietnam, are particularly vulnerable to climate-related shocks.

-The project is designed to incentivize private sector rice companies to develop, test, and promote the use of improved rice farming technology packages that reduce GHG emissions and increase yields.
-Spurred by the prospect of prizes, companies will develop innovative strategies to market their solutions to as many smallholder rice farmers as possible.
-On average, successful packages will cost less (through reduced fertilizer use) and increase yields, raising incomes.
-Lower GHG emissions serve as a possible market opportunity for participating companies to capitalize on national or global demand for low-carbon agriculture, helping Vietnam reduce emissions across the country.
+The project was designed to incentivize private sector rice companies to develop, test, and promote the use of improved rice farming technology packages that reduce GHG emissions and increase yields.
+Spurred by the prospect of prizes, companies developed innovative strategies to market their solutions to as many smallholder rice farmers as possible.
+On average, successful packages cost less (through reduced fertilizer use) and increase yields, raising incomes.
+Lower GHG emissions served as a possible market opportunity for participating companies to capitalize on national or global demand for low-carbon agriculture, helping Vietnam reduce emissions across the country.

-All proposed technology packages comprise elements that fall under the following categories, which are the most significant drivers of on-farm GHG emissions for rice.
+All proposed technology packages comprised elements that fall under the following categories, which are the most significant drivers of on-farm GHG emissions for rice.

 Phase I verification employed a combination of direct measurements and modeling of GHG emissions and rice yields for each competitor technology and corresponding baseline.

 The Verifier conducted a baseline survey in early 2017 to define the most common rice cropping practices in Thai Binh.
-These sets of practices serve as the baselines against which to measure a competitor’s GHG emission reductions and rice yields.
+These sets of practices served as the baselines against which to measure a competitor’s GHG emission reductions and rice yields.

 The Verifier set up control plots, one for each competitor, and managed the control plots per baseline management standards.